-c.
+b.
 Right of Search by Civil Authorities

-Search and seizure for purposes related to suspected violations of civil or criminal law of the Commonwealth may be referred the civil authorities.
+Search and seizure for purposes related to suspected violations of civil or criminal law of the Commonwealth may be referred to civil authorities.
 Such authorities have the right to search the premises and possessions of any student by following the ordinary procedures and requirements for lawful search.
 Any information discovered through such a search may be used as evidence in any civil or criminal proceedings and by University authorities when violations of the Student Code of Conduct occur.

-d.
+c.
 Wellness Checks

-There are occasions when public safety receives a request for a wellbeing check.
-In those situations, Public Safety officers are authorized to enter a student's room to check on the student's status.
-In the course of that Wellness Check, should the officer(s) notice anything that is against University policy, it could be referred to the Office of Student Conduct.
+There are occasions when public safety receives a request for a well-being check.
+When exigent circumstances are present, public safety officers are authorized to enter a student's room to check on the student's status.
+In the course of that Wellness Check, should the officer(s) notice anything that is either unlawful or contrary to University policy, the officer may address the matter under the criminal law or the Student Code of Conduct as appropriate.